FlySongOne/NYC-school-SAT-scores/README.md

 The app shows a list of NYC schools' average SAT scores.
 It provides users average Math, Writing and Reading scores.
-Users can create, read, update and delete schools that are already in the list.
+Users can create, read, update and delete schools that are already on the list.

 # Landing Page, List, Scores
 ![landingPage](./images/landingPage.png)